upgradingdave/upgradingchatbot/README.md

 If you're interested in clojure, (or any type of programming for that matter!), please come hang out and say hi.

+# History

+- June 2019 :: The goals for this month is to have animation play when new followers follow me and/or new subscribers subscribe.
+I'd also like to implement my own web version of the chat to display as an overlay.

+- May 2019 :: Starting to develop my own clojure(script)
+  twitch chatbot.
+Added a bunch of commands.
+Wrote a basic Twitch Extension using clojure and clojurescript.
+Also added 2d animated bouncing emoticons in clojurescript (using processing.js)

+- April 2019 :: Dave fumbling thru first live streams and trying to get over his fear of public speaking.

 ## Streaming Notes

 1. Open the twitch dashboard